Skip to main content

 Additionally, since 2016, the CAUB has held meetings with relevant regulators—the Authority for Fiscal and Social Control of Businesses (AEMP) and the Authority of the Financial System Supervision (ASFI)—to raise awareness about the ISA.
 As a result of these activities, the ASFI has included ISA as applicable standards audits of companies under its control since 2019.

-The CAUB supports early understanding of ISA by disseminating ISA-related materials to the universities to encourage its incorporation in the accountancy curricula.
-Additionally, to support its members, the CAUB provides trainings on ISA on an ongoing basis through conferences and seminars; offers a voluntary ISA certification program; and disseminates information on the standards and international developments in this area through printed materials and its website.
+The CAUB disseminates ISA-related materials to the universities to encourage its incorporation in the accountancy curricula.
+Additionally, to support its members, the CAUB provides trainings on ISA on an ongoing basis through conferences and seminars; offers a voluntary ISA certification program; and disseminates information on the standards and international developments through printed materials and its website.
 In addition, the CAUB has stated plans to develop and disseminate guidelines on ISA implementation.

 Finally, the CAUB participates in the international standard-setting process by coordinating with other member organizations in the region to send comments to exposure drafts to the IAASB through the Inter-American Accounting Association (AIC) and contributes to regional initiatives that aim to produce a single, unified, high-quality Spanish translation.